GraphicArtQuest/GraphicDocs/docs/tags/SINCE.md

 ## Overview

-The `@deprecated` tag in the docstring marks that object as having been deprecated.
-You can include text following the tag to describe more about the deprecation.
+The `@since` tag in the docstring marks that object was included in a particular version.

-If more than one `@deprecated` tag is used, only the last one in the docstring will get recorded.
+If more than one `@since` tag is used, only the last one in the docstring will get recorded.

 ## Examples